 Cempedak's commitment to conservation is to ensure that not only is the environment protected, but also to ensure that where it has been damaged, efforts are made to restore it.
 An important task in protecting the environment is to educate guests and the local population.
 There are guided nature walks and sustainability tours available for guests who are interested.
+Documentaries have been screened and conservation is a component of the curriculum that is taught in the learning centres run by the Foundation.

-Regular surveys of the flora and fauna have been undertaken and are updated by one of Singapore's leading naturalists.
+Regular surveys of the flora and fauna have been undertaken and are updated by several leading naturalists and marine biologists.
 These surveys have helped identify 8 possible new species of fish and a number of very rare marine animals that were not known to be resident in the area or in a couple of cases had never been photographed in the wild before.